-Many users of Freemake Video Converter heard of CUDA and DXVA technologies integrated into the software to speed up video conversion.
+Many users of Freemake Movie Converter heard of CUDA and DXVA technologies integrated into the software to speed up video conversion.
 However, not everyone knows how and when these technologies actually work and what real value they add.
 This post is an attempt to explain NVIDIA CUDA and DXVA in plain English.

 From CPU to GPU

 Inside of each modern PC there is a graphics card, its quality often tells on the possibility to run video games and mighty graphics software.
 Technically speaking, video card has its own memory and GPU, or Graphics Processing Unit.

 GPUs appeared not long ago, they descended from 3D accelerators used to render 3D graphics.
 The term “GPU” was coined by NVIDIA upon the launch of GeForce video chips.
 The general purpose of GPU was to relieve the Central Processing Unit (CPU) of graphics-related tasks to ensure efficient workload.